 There is no shortage of hotels in the area, but you didn’t come to Salem to stay in a Holiday Inn Express.
 To get the full Salem experience — a potent mixture of eerie history and New England charm — you need to stay at the Hawthorne Hotel.
 Founded in 1925, this 95-year-old hotel is defined by its elegance and antique luxury.
 Nathaniel Hawthorne himself never stayed here, but entering the ornate lobby you can easily imagine Hawthorne seated by the fireplace writing The House of Seven Gables.

-In true Salem fashion, the hotel is considered one of the most haunted in the country.
+In true Salem fashion, the hotel is considered one of the most haunted hotels in the country.
 Many guests have reported seeing the ghosts of old sea captains returning to haunt their favorite place of gathering.
 In 1990, a seance was held in the hotel’s grand ballroom on the 64th anniversary of Harry Houdini’s death in an attempt to summon his spirit.
 Although the seance proved unsuccessful, reports of hauntings and supernatural activity at the property have been rampant, with many stories claiming that a ghostly woman haunts the halls of the sixth floor.